Why work so hard? Change keys in an instant with the use of a capo...

 If you find that you would like to be able to adjust your capo while playing, the glider capo may be a perfect match for you.

-While your investment in a capo may be small, there are a couple of things you should take into consideration so that your use of the capo is a pleasant one rather than frustrating.
+Your investment may be small, but there are a couple of things you should take into consideration so that your use experience is a pleasant one rather than frustrating.

 Neck Size and Shape